CRIS-Chalmers/yumi/README.md

 ```

 ## Usage
 There are two ways to start the controller.
 Either the controller is started through the interface script or each node is started manually.
-If somthing unexpected happens and the ropbot needs to be stopped, always use the physical emegency button on the ABB flexpendant insead of trying to stop it through the command line.
-Another important warning, there is no guarante that the HQP and inverse kinematics will find a good solution, so always be prepared and do not run the robot at a greater speed then what you are capable to intervene.
+If something unexpected happens and the robot needs to be stopped, always use the physical emergency button on the ABB flexpendant instead of trying to stop it through the command line.
+Another important warning, there is no guarantee that the HQP and inverse kinematics will find a good solution, so always be prepared and do not run the robot at a greater speed than what you are capable to intervene.

 ### Method 1: